aaps/MCmotions/README.md

 10 now it is time to do: file->import->mcmo import and select the mcmo file you have generated. (wait for some time)

-11 if all of this is too much work or if need some more convintion before trusting your password to some strange script, try the examples map for all kinds of example files, like dump files and mcmo files, also nice pictures and blend files generated.
+11 if all of this is too much work or if need some more convincing before trusting your password to some strange script, try the examples map for all kinds of example files, like dump files and mcmo files, also nice pictures and blend files generated.

 #NEW: